ionathanch/MutualInduction/CBPV/README.md

   based on strong reduction, proven to step to normal forms.
 * ClosedSemantics.lean: A logical relations proof that closed, well-typed terms are strongly normalizing with respect to evaluation.
-* STLC.lean: Translations from STLC to CBPV corresponding to CBV and CBN semantics, along with proofs that these translations preserve well-typedness.
+* CBV.lean, CBN.lean: Translations from STLC with fine-grained CBV and CBN semantics, along with proofs that they preserve well-typedness and CK machine semantics.
 * Antisubstitution.lean (fails checking): An unused substitution lemma, similar to the antirenaming lemma.